KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

 i.e. If you want to build a trigger that creates an Order when the Opportunity is closed, you want your trigger to check to see that the Opportunity status *changed* to Closed Won from a different value.
 After all, you wouldn't want any update to any Opportunity that is Closed Won to result in a new Order.
 You just want the update that *makes* the Opportunity "Closed Won" to result in an Order.

-In an execution context, recall that triggers run first, and then workflow rules run later[^OOO].
+In an execution context, recall that triggers run first, and then workflow rules run later.
 If the workflow rules end up updating the same record, they will cause the same trigger to fire again in the same execution context.

-There's an important platform consideration here:
+There's an important platform consideration here[See: Order of Operations]:

-> Salesforce Documentation on *Triggers and Order of Execution*[^OOO]
+> Salesforce Documentation on *Triggers and Order of Execution*
 >> Trigger.old contains a version of the objects before the specific update that fired the trigger.
 However, there is an exception.
 When a record is updated and subsequently triggers a workflow rule field update, Trigger.old in the last update trigger doesn’t contain the version of the object immediately before the workflow update, but the object before the initial update was made.
 For example, suppose that an existing record has a number field with an initial value of 1.
 A user updates this field to 10, and a workflow rule field update fires and increments it to 11.
 In the update trigger that fires after the workflow field update, the field value of the object obtained from Trigger.old is the original value of 1, rather than 10, as would typically be the case.

 In other words, if a workflow rule causes a trigger to run again, Trigger.old will contain the content of the record before the trigger had even run initially.